Skip to main content

 You just really need to be very careful in choosing your IT specialist.
 Most of them charge so high, which gives you the right to expect high-quality standard too.

-• User Avatar Scott Gombar says:
+• Scott Gombar says:

 Agreed IT vendors charge a lot.
 I hear that we charge too much at times but when I break it down it suddenly makes sense to a business owner.
 There are a lot hidden costs.